Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/text-assist.md

 ---
 title: Hornbill AI - Text Assist
-description: HAi Text Assist is a set of AI-driven tools for quick creation and manipulation of text content.
+description: HAi Text Assist is a set of AI-driven tools for the quick creation and manipulation of text content.
 coverImage: /_books/servicemanager-user-guide/images/hai_cover.jpg
 layout: article-toc
 ---